mikaelbr/node-notifier/README.md

 asar pack . app.asar --unpack "./node_modules/node-notifier/vendor/**"
 ```

+### Using with pkg

+For issues using with the pkg module.
+Check this issue out: https://github.com/mikaelbr/node-notifier/issues/220#issuecomment-425963752

 ### Using Webpack

 When using `node-notifier` inside of `webpack`, you must add the snippet below to your `webpack.config.js`.